Off-Campus Resources

 Relief

-Relief is a highly acclaimed non-profit organization dedicated to supporting the international Jewish community in overcoming the broad range of conditions related to mental illness.
+Relief is a highly acclaimed non-profit organization dedicated to supporting the international Jewish community in overcoming a broad range of conditions related to mental illness.

 Ruh Care

-Ruh Care understands the profound impact the recent traumatic events have had on mental health, and they are here to offer support, healing, and hope through free therapy sessions.
+Ruh Care understands the profound impact recent traumatic events have had on mental health.
+They offer support, healing, and hope through free therapy sessions.

 Suicide & Crisis Lifeline